databricks/koalas/README.md

 dbutils.library.restartPython()
 ```

-or using `conda` for Databricks Runtime for Machine Learning 6.0 and above.
+or using `conda` with `--no-deps` option for Databricks Runtime for Machine Learning 6.0 and above, which provides all the required libraries.

 ```sh
 %sh